-I am excited about the prospect of becoming faculty.
+I am excited about the prospect of becoming a faculty.
 First, I simply enjoy student interaction.
 Explaining concepts and communicating ideas is one of the greatest challenges for me as a researcher and teacher.
-To watch students learn and make progress, to see them understand methods, and to spark their interest are also most enjoyable activities.
+To watch students learn and make progress, to see them understand methods and spark their interest, is also one of the most enjoyable activities.
 Second, I like working with undergraduate and graduate students across departments and disciplines.
-Their diverse perspectives inspires and motivates me to adopt different techniques and viewpoints to my own field.
+Their diverse perspectives inspires and motivates myself to adopt different techniques and viewpoints to my own field.
 In my opinion this is one of the keys to explore the true breadth and scope that the field of computer science encompasses.